talesoftechnology/talesoftechnology.github.io/_posts/2023-05-10-pangea cyber part 1.md

 I wanted to showcase that Pangea is precious for developers, this article is short and I hope you wanted to discover more things with my demo.

-be patient i have a surprise for you for the second part, the onboarding experience was worth testing.
+Be patient i have a surprise for you for the second part, the onboarding experience was worth testing.

 The documentation is top-notch, clear, and more things to discover, everything around Pangea is not difficult to use, from the console to the docs.